 Follow Positive and Diverse Vegan Accounts

 Now it’s time to add some positivity into your feed.
 Follow vegan food accounts that post a wide variety of food, not just green juice and kale salads.
-Follow diverse vegans including black vegans, fat vegans, disabled vegans and intersectional vegans.
+Follow diverse folks including vegans of color and vegans who are fat, disabled, LGBTQ and more.

 Join Fun Vegan Facebook Groups